Is Income Protection Worth It? The Pros And Cons

 Income Protection Insurance provides some financial protection if you suffer an illness or injury that prevents you from working.
 It could be a particularly valuable investment if you have a family to support.

-Income Protection Insurance defined
+Income protection insurance defined

 Before you take out a policy, it’s good to be aware of the following:

-- Your occupation: If you work in an occupation that’s considered high risk (such as construction or mining) it might be harder to obtain Income Protection Insurance or premiums could be more expensive.
+- Your occupation: If you work in an occupation that’s considered high risk (such as construction or mining) it might be harder to obtain income protection insurance or premiums could be more expensive.

 - Level of coverage needed: How much of your income would you need to replace to cover your living expenses, if you were unable to work?
 Policies typically cover between 50% to 75% of your income.